dch789/DATT-2400/DATT_2400_A1/README.txt

 - leaves start at an origin point, and randomly draw within a radius which increases each cycle, until it reaches a generated max-size
 - flowers then spawn at generated points within the leaves

-Colors and sizes of elements are generated at the start of the program, within a range I have decided to be most appealing
+Colors and sizes of elements are mostly generated at the start of the program, within a range I have decided to be most appealing.
+Variations to these base colours are then made during generation to create patterns.